alexobenauer/Wonder/README.md

 ])
 ```

-This is more efficient, because interfaces only receive one update notification; and it is more correct, because these items are given the same timestamp, which is considered by some apps when grouping facts to describe changes over time.
+This is more efficient because interfaces only receive one update notification, and it is more correct because these facts are given the same timestamp, which is considered by some views when grouping facts to describe changes over time.

 ### Create items

-The item store provides some helper functions for common operations which handle lots of little expectations that apps can rely on.
+The item store provides some helper functions for common operations which automatically take care of setting up facts that apps can expect to rely on.

 For example, you should use this function whenever you create a new item: